learn-co-curriculum/dsc-object-oriented-shopping-cart-lab/README.md

 ## Instructions

-In this lab, you'll practice your object orientated programming skills by modifying the shopping_cart.py file.
+In this lab, you'll practice your object orientated programming skills by modifying the **shopping_cart.py** file.

-To start, you'll once again set this notebook to autoreload packages so that when you update shopping_cart.py, you can experiment with the effects here.
+To start, you'll once again set this notebook to `autoreload` packages so that when you update **shopping_cart.py**, you can experiment with the effects here.
 Remember that while the package will be reloaded, you will need to reinitialize your class instance.
 Here's an example to get you started:

 ```python